-• Meets the definition of an earmark.
-An earmark is defined as funding in a provision of law or report language directing a specific amount of discretionary budget authority, contract authority, or other spending authority for a project, or other expenditure with or to an entity, or targeted to a specific State, locality or congressional district.
+Meets the definition of an earmark.
+An earmark is defined as funding in a provision of law or report language directing a specific amount of discretionary budget authority. contract authority, or other spending authority for a project or other expenditure with or to an entity, or targeted to a specific State, locality, or congressional district.
 This definition includes any discretionary program funding (e.g., Ferry Boat Discretionary, Interstate Maintenance Discretionary, Bridge Discretionary, etc.) that was congressionally designated to a specific project identified in a report accompanying legislation such as appropriations acts.
-Previously earmarked funding that no longer meets the definition of an earmark due to being repurposed under the FY 2016 provision is not eligible.
+Previously earmarked funding that no longer meets the definition of an earmark due to being repurposed under the FY 2016 or FY 2017 provisions is not eligible.

-- Authorized or designated on or before September 30, 2006.
+- Authorized or designated on or before September 30, 2007.
 This includes Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users Act (SAFETEA-LU) earmarks which were authorized in FY 2005 but were allocated from FY 2005 through FY 2009.
 This also includes earmarks identified in the Department of Transportation Appropriations Act, 2006, title I, division A of Pub.
-L. 109-115 (and the accompanying Conference Report) and applicable earmarks for which the description was subsequently revised by Congress. - Administered by FHWA.
+L. 109-115 (and the accompanying Conference Report) and applicable earmarks for which the description was subsequently revised by Congress.
+Note that there were no earmarks in the Revised Continuing Appropriations Resolution, 2007, Pub.
+L. 110-5, which was a full-year continuing resolution. - Administered by FHWA.
 Projects administered by other Federal agencies are not eligible for consideration.
 However, if the project was completed by another Federal agency and excess funding for the earmark is retained by FHWA, the excess funding may be repurposed. - Less than 10 percent obligated or the project has been completed and closed.
-Except as provided below, the earmark must have less than 10 percent obligated, of the funds made available, as of October 1, 2016.
+Except as provided below, the earmark must have less than 10 percent obligated, of the funds made available, as of October 1, 2017.
 Funds may not be deobligated after that date to meet this threshold.

-If, as of October 1, 2016, a State has obligated 10 percent or more of the funds originally made available for an earmark, all projects that used the earmarked funds must have final voucher of payments processed and closed in the Fiscal Management Information System (FMIS) for the remaining unobligated earmark funds before the repurposing request is submitted by the State for the earmark to be eligible for repurposing.
+If, as of October 1, 2017, a State has obligated 10 percent or more of the funds originally made available for an earmark, all projects that used the earmarked funds must have final voucher of payments processed and closed in the Fiscal Management Information System (FMIS) for the remaining unobligated earmark funds before the repurposing request is submitted by the State for the earmark to be eligible for repurposing.
 Project closure may occur at any time before the deadline for repurposing earmarks.
 All of the funds deobligated from the closed project(s) for the earmark must be included in the repurposing.